 You’ll spend most of your time outside, in or near the water.
 The sun is very strong in Australia and can cause skin damage, so make sure you protect it.
 I personally avoid sunscreen and use protective clothing instead such as a wetsuit or rash vest.

 Responsible travel tip: Did you know that your sunscreen could harm the fragile ecosystem of the coral reef?
 It’s essential to be mindful of what you’re applying to your skin when snorkelling or swimming near the reef.
 The best way to protect your skin from the sun is to cover up with long sleeves and pants.
 If you must use sunscreen, choose a mineral-based one to avoid harmful substances (see the full list here).
 Mineral ingredients are less harmful to the environment and provide excellent protection.
 Apply the sunscreen at least 20 minutes before entering the water to ensure maximum effectiveness.

 Have you been to Heron Island?
 How was your stay there?
 Share your experience in the comments below!

 Where is Heron Island?

-Heron Island is in the southern area of the Great Barrier Reef.
-You can take a boat or a hydroplane from Gladstone to reach it.
-It takes at least six hours to drive to Gladstone from Brisbane.
-Because of the boat transfer schedule, I recommend taking four days away to travel to Heron Island from Brisbane, with two days and a half and three nights on the island.
+Heron Island is in the southern area of the Great Barrier Reef in Queensland (Australia).
+You can take a boat or a helicopter from Gladstone to reach it.
+It takes at least seven hours to drive to Gladstone from Brisbane including breaks.

-Save this post for later, add it to your Pinterest board:
+Did you like this post about visiting Heron Island?
+Save it for later by adding it to your Pinterest board: